graycoreio/daffodil/tools/sassdoc/README.md

-# SassDoc for Daffodil
+# SassDoc JSON Extractor for Daffodil

-This directory contains the SassDoc configuration and build tools for generating documentation from Daffodil's SCSS files.
+This directory contains tools for extracting and processing Sass documentation from Daffodil's SCSS files into structured JSON format.

-## How to Run the Parser
+## How to Run

 ### Prerequisites